Day One Of Love Island Australia Has Kicked Off A Race Row As Cynthia Isn't Picked

-Love Island Australia’s premiere has divided viewers and sparked a race debate after the initial pairing-up process left contestant Cynthia Taylu the last to be picked.
+Love Island Australia’s first night divided viewers and sparked a race debate after the initial pairing-up process left contestant Cynthia Taylu the last to be picked.

+Cynthia is the first black contestant to appear on the Australian version of Love Island.

 “One good thing to come out of this is the producers give us the opp to discuss inherent racism in Aus.
 Would have loved to see less tokenism.
 Cynthia is brave to put herself out there,” one viewer wrote on Twitter.